 whenever the denominators are nonzero.
-We remark that, due to the choice of normalizations, the product on the right hand side of \eqref{eq:ichino} is in fact a finite product over some number of ``bad'' places.
+By the choice of normalizations, the product on the right hand side of \eqref{eq:ichino} is in fact a finite product over some number of ``bad'' places.

 While Ichino's formula is extremely general, for number theoretic applications it is often important to understand well the bad factors.
-For example, subconvexity for the triple product $L$-function as proved by Bernstein-Reznikov in \cite{BR} and Venkatesh \cite{ven} used, in the former case, Watson's formula from \cite{Wat1} or, in the latter, the present author's paper \cite{W}.
+For example, subconvexity for the triple product $L$-function as proved by Bernstein-Reznikov in \cite{BR} and Venkatesh in \cite{ven} used, in the former case, Watson's formula from \cite{Wat1} or, in the latter, the result of \cite{W}.

 We would like to make \eqref{eq:ichino} more explicit.
 First, we remark that the constant $C$ depends only on the choice of measures.
 Letting